 The next day I went out I climbed with a great friend of mine, Brittany Goris.
 We had gone on a trip to Mexico together in December – a trip that in many ways was the opposite of my current Smith ventures.
 While I climbed well there, The focus instantly centered on friendship and making memories.
 I was in a tight community where, despite just having met, we all loved each other and had loads of fun together.
 Now, my focus was deeply internal and my motivation came only from within.
 I wanted to push myself, discover my limits, test my passion and fulfill deep personal goals.
 Brittany is one of the strongest climbers I know and has an extremely vibrant, honest personality.
 Her love for climbing and eagerness to push herself inspires me.
 I knew she understood what I was going through and I was excited she was around.

-.
 When I got to the 4th bolt, the hard move that usually is an accurate indicator of my fatigue felt remarkably easy.
 Pretty soon the coveted flow state kicked in and I climbed fast, strong and confidently.
 The next thing I knew I was at the 10th bolt rest.
 I had done all of the very difficult climbing.
-However, although I welcomed the chance to stop climbing, shake out and mentally prepare for the rest of the route, I now became cognizant of the building pump in my arms.
+Although I welcomed the chance to stop climbing, shake out and mentally prepare for the rest of the route, I now became cognizant of the building pump in my arms.
 Despite this, I realized where I was- this was my shot to send- but felt relaxed and focused.
-I had one false start, in which I started to move but then decided to return back to the resting hold, which did make me a little bit nervous.
+I had one false start, in which I started to move but then decided to return back to the resting hold; I made a monumental mental effort to not let that false start get the best of my nerves.
 I was tired but probably didn’t look it.
 If you look tired on To Bolt, you will fall off.
 I made it through the last 5.13 move at bolt 10, finding micro rests on my way up.
 Bolts 12-14 are characterized by big lock offs to decent slots, and one last, final insecure traverse.
 I didn’t have these moves dialed by any means, unlike the first half, but I more or less knew what I had to do.
 The flow state was on overdrive and I danced up the wall, tired but never hesitant.
 Once I passed a very insecure bump at bolt 13 and clipped bolt 14, I trusted the last final bad foot, grabbed a good pinch, and then the arete.
 I had never climbed so well in my life.
 I had sent.

 As I tied in on my send go, Mike Doyle walked by.
-He is a very good rock climber and sent To Bolt years ago.
+He is an excellent, professional rock climber and sent To Bolt years ago.
 We had a short conversation in which he remarked that to climb To Bolt you don’t have to be 5.14a strong, you have to be 5.14a good.
 I agreed with him, tied in and sent.